Last updated on April 16th, 2018 at 03:25 pm

 Antarctica Packing List | Antartica Cruises & Tours

-Are you getting ready for an Antarctica Cruise, but not sure what to bring?
+Are you searching for a Packing List for an Antarctica Cruise, but not sure where to start?
 No problem!
 I was lucky enough to do a 9-day Polar Circle Air-Cruise in February of 2015 and lucky for you I know what to pack and what to leave at home.
+We explore everything from a warm Parka, to gloves, hats, scarves, sunscreen, binoculars, winter boots, and all the other Antarctica equipment you’ll need to pack an Antarctica tour or cruise.
 Read on for my complete and comprehensive Antarctica Packing List.

 NOTE: Before packing, check if your cruise provides any equipment!
 Some cruise companies will provide parkas and rubber boots.
 You should also check if the cruise offers laundry service.
 For those of you that have planned an extensive South America trip and don’t want to lug jackets and boots along with you, there are some companies in Ushuaia that will rent equipment!